zheksoon/snapdrag/README.md

 - `data: any`: The optional data associated with the drop target.

 - `onDragIn`: The drag in event handler.
 This is called when a drag source is dragged over the drop target.
 It takes the following arguments:

   - `event: MouseEvent`: The drag in event, usually a `mousemove` or `touchmove` event.

   - `sourceType`: The drag source type that is currently dragged over the drop target.

   - `sourceData`: The data associated with the drag source.

   - `dragStartEvent: MouseEvent`: The event that started the drag, usually a `mousedown` or `touchstart` event.

   - `dragElement: HTMLElement`: The drag source element.

   - `dropTarget: IDropTarget<T>`: The drop target object itself.

-  - `dropTargets: Map<HTMLElement, IDropTargget>`: All the drop targets that the drag source is currently dragged over.
+  - `dropTargets: Map<HTMLElement, IDropTarget>`: All the drop targets that the drag source is currently dragged over.

   - `dropElement: HTMLElement`: The drop target element.

 - `onDragOut`: The drag out event handler.
 This is called when a drag source is dragged out of the drop target.
 It takes the same arguments as the `onDragIn` event handler.

 - `onDragMove`: The drag move event handler.
 This is called when a drag source is dragged over the drop target.
 It takes the same arguments as the `onDragIn` event handler.

 - `shouldAccept`: The optional function that determines whether the drop target should accept the drag source.
   It takes the same arguments as the `onDragIn` event handler, and returns a boolean value.
   It's called only once when the drag source is dragged over the drop target for the first time.
   If it returns `false`, the drop target will not accept the drag source, and the `onDragIn` event handler will not be called.

+### IDragSource

+The drag source object returned by the `createDragSource` function has the following properties:

+- `listen(element: HTMLElement)`: The function that attaches the drag source to the specified element.
+It returns destuctor function that removed listener and `data-draggable` attribute.
+It takes the following arguments:

+  - `element: HTMLElement`: The element to attach the drag source to.

+  - `setAttribute: boolean`: The optional boolean value that determines if the `data-draggable` attribute should be added onto the element.

+- `setConfig: (config: IDragSourceConfig) => void`: The function that sets the drag source configuration.
+It takes the same configuration object as the `createDragSource` function.

+### IDropTarget

+The drop target object returned by the `createDropTarget` function has the following properties:

+- `listen(element: HTMLElement)`: The function that attaches the drop target to the specified element.
+It returns destuctor function that removed listener and `data-droppable` attribute.
+It takes the following arguments:

+  - `element: HTMLElement`: The element to attach the drop target to.

+- `setConfig: (config: IDropTargetConfig) => void`: The function that sets the drop target configuration.
+It takes the same configuration object as the `createDropTarget` function.

+- `disabled`: The boolean value that determines whether the drop target is disabled.
+If it's `true`, the drop target will not accept any drag sources.

+- `data`: The data associated with the drop target.

 ### Plugins